Adaptive Equipment

 200

-Provides seated support during bathing for people with poor balance or fatigue.
+Provides seated support during bathing for people with poor balance or who fatigue easily.

 Shower Chair or Tub Transfer Bench